Kraj (song): Production history

-The author of the music for this song is the famous Serbian hip hop artist Sky Wikluh.
-The song is released in two versions: Macedonian & Serbian.
-The author of the Serbian lyrics is Sky Wikluh respectively and of the Macedonian Vesna Malinova.
+The author of the music for this song is Serbian hip hop artist Sky Wikluh.
+The song is released in two versions: Macedonian and Serbian.
+Following its release, the song was widely listened by the audience.

-Music video
+Promotion

-In mid-June 2009, Karolina shot a video for this song with the Macedonian video production "Tomato".
-In the video she is showing herself in a new edition.
-She has a lot of sexappeal, during her soiling in the water.
-The video had its official showing on the 5 of July 2009.
+In mid-June 2009, Karolina shot a video for this song with the Macedonian video production Tomato.
+In the video, the singer showed herself in a new edition, as she is seen soiling in water while dancing.
+The video had its official showing on 5 July 2009.